 Unfortunately, there are many threats to the cultural resources of a community.
 Whether it is development pressure, rehabilitation and maintenance costs, or simply the effects of time, it is often difficult to preserve the cultural resources in a community.
-In Lamont, there is the danger of loss of information due to the lack of good record keeping.
+In Wiota, there is a continual, slow erosion of the heritage of the past, due primarily to the changing of the land, structure uses and ownership changing, and neglect.
+This erosion is exemplified when one considers that old cheese factories in the Town have deteriorated or have been converted to other uses and, in some cases, have been physically relocated to other locations.
+Refer to Map 3.3.1 for locations.